adiraokhoury/learn-express-mongoose/README.md

 Open the file "basics/breakfastSchema.js".
 Inspect the schema structure and understand its meaning.
 Answer the following:

 1. Run the schema and make sure there are no error.
-2. What will happen if we create an instance of the schema with eggs set to 13?
+2. What will happen if we create an instance of the schema with eggs set to 13? validation error
-3. What will happen if we create an instance of the schema with drink set to "Milk"?
+3. What will happen if we create an instance of the schema with drink set to "Milk"? validation error
-4. Run "basics/mongoose-demo.js" and see what you get? make the changes in 2 and 3 and run again.
+4. Run "basics/mongoose-demo.js" and see what you get? make the changes in 2 and 3 and run again. failed: validation error
 5. Define a function insertMany(entries) in the above script, which takes a list of objects {eggs: N, drink: ‘some drink’} and inserts each entry in entries in the MongoDB collection my_db.

 # The Library App